datanav/docs/getting-started.rst

 The data is supplied to our pipe via different :ref:`sources <concepts-sources>`.
 These sources might be databases such as SQL or CSV files.
 Sometimes, the data available might not be compatible with the Sesam requirements, or you might wish to extract data from an API.
 The Python scrips performing these tasks are called microservices, and they act as **Systems** in the Sesam node.
 Since not all sources have their data updated at the same time, every pipe has a :ref:`pump <concepts-pumps>` which tells the pipe how often to run send the data from the source to a :ref:`sink <concepts-sinks>`.
 A **Sink** writes the final result to a target.

-The picture below shows is looking closer into the different tabs when working on a pipe.
+The picture below shows the different tabs when working on a pipe.

 .. image:: images/getting-started/pipe_tabs.png
     :width: 800px